Akbermet00/web-final/README.md

 The application is available at: `http://localhost:3000` (locally)

 ## 📦 Features
-- Cosmetic catalog with dynamic loading
+- Clothes catalog with dynamic loading
 - Add/remove products to/from cart
 - Change product quantities
 - Cart persistence in **localStorage**